foxBMS/foxBMS-documentation/doc/sphinx/gettingstarted/quickstart_HW_cables.rst

 Communication with the |BMS-Master|
 --------------------------------------

-Once |foxBMS| is running, CAN messages should be sent.
+Once |foxbms| is running, CAN messages should be sent.

 .. note::